sandeep194920/MERN_Projects/README.md

 - `useHistory hook - to navigate to different page`
 - `Stars to display customer reviews(Manual and programatic approach).
 Ternary operator inside ternary operator`
 - `Setting colors dynamically in SingleCart page for product's colors with style and className`
+- `Sort, Filter and Search for products`
+- `Communicating between different contexts - Products context talking to Filter context in this app`

 ## Handy Tools